 What Are Property Tax Exemptions in Los Angeles County?

-There are several property tax exemptions available in Los Angeles County.
-The most common is the Homeowners’ Exemption, which reduces the assessed value of a home by $7,000 for owner-occupied properties.
-Additionally, there are exemptions for veterans, disabled persons, and certain charitable organizations.
+There are numerous property tax exemptions in Los Angeles County.
+The most common one is the Homeowners’ Exemption, which reduces the assessed value of a home by $7,000 for owner-occupied properties.
+Other exemptions are provided for veterans, disabled persons, and certain charitable organizations.

 How Do I Qualify for the Homeowners’ Exemption?

-To qualify for the Homeowners’ Exemption, the property must be the owner’s principal residence.
-The application must be filed with the Los Angeles County Assessor before February 15 to take effect for the upcoming tax year.
+To qualify for the exemption, the property must represent the owner’s principal residence.
+An application must be filed with the Los Angeles County Assessor prior to February 15 to be effective for the next tax year.

 What Other Exemptions Are Available?